-A roundtable event on how industry 4.0 and the circular economy trends impact product lifecycle services was organized by Eurostep and Modular Management, with support from the KTH Royal Institute of Technology (School of Architecture and Built Environment and School of Industrial Engineering and Management).
+A round table event, on how circular economy and industry 4.0 trends impact product lifecycle services, was organized by Eurostep and Modular Management with support from the KTH Royal Institute of Technology (School of Architecture and Built Environment and School of Industrial Engineering and Management).
 Held in Stockholm, industry participants came from ABB Robotics, Bosch Thermotechnology IVT, Modular Management, Siemens Industrial Turbomachinery, SSAB and Volvo Truck & Bus.
 And the output was a five-step maturity model in how to design for product lifecycle services.

 Follow the ECO² Vehicle Design Centre